ezanatta/arxiv_notify/README.md

 This is a very simple python script to gather any ArXiv RSS feed and save the papers that have specific keywords in the title.
 Those keywords are get from a user generated file in the configuration folder.

 When arxiv_notify is run, it runs through the RSS feed and shows notifications in the desktop for the papers it found within those constraints.
-Additionally, it saves a file on a user chose location with the saved papers for each day (the ArXiv rss updates daily, just like the site).
+Additionally, it saves a file on a user chosen location with the saved papers for each day (the ArXiv rss updates daily, just like the site).

 ##Dependencies: